by Dr. C.H. Weaver M.D. updated 6/2019

-Keytruda works by blocking the action of a protein called PD-1.
+Keytruda (pembrolizumab) immunotherapy works by blocking the action of a protein called PD-1.
 Because PD-1 inhibits certain types of immune responses, drugs that block it may enhance the ability of the immune system to fight cancer.
 The U.S. Food & Drug Administration (FDA) granted approval to Keytruda for treating metastatic melanoma.
 It was the first anti-PD-1 drug, aimed at re-energizing a patient’s protective immune response to cancer to have received FDA approval in the U.S.

 Keytruda Effective Treatment in Advanced Melanoma-Keynote 006

-Keytruda® (pembrolizumab) continues to outperform Yervoy® (ipilimumab) as initial treatment of patients with advanced melanoma.
-Updated results of the KEYNOTE 006 trial presented at the 2017 annual meeting of the American Society of Clinical Oncology (ASCO) report that Keytruda is now associated with a 30% improvement in survival when used as initial treatment for advanced melanoma.
+Keytruda® outperformed Yervoy® (ipilimumab) as initial treatment of patients with advanced melanoma.
+Results of the KEYNOTE 006 trial updated at the 2017 annual meeting of the American Society of Clinical Oncology (ASCO) report that Keytruda is associated with a 30% improvement in survival when used as initial treatment for advanced melanoma.

-In the longer-term findings presented at ASCO, treatment with Keyturda was associated with a continued 30 percent improvement in survival.
-Overall 50 percent of patients treated with Keytruda were alive nearly three years after starting treatment compared to 39 percent of patients treated with Yervoy.
-In addition, Keytruda nearly doubled the rate of progression-free survival at 33.9 months: 31 percent of patients in the Keyturda group were alive and their disease had not progressed, compared to 14 percent of patients treated with Yervoy.
+In the longer-term findings presented at ASCO, treatment with Keytruda was associated with a continued 30 percent improvement in survival.
+Overall 50% of patients treated with Keytruda were alive nearly three years after starting treatment compared to 39% of patients treated with Yervoy.
+In addition, Keytruda nearly doubled the rate of progression-free survival at 33.9 months: 31% of patients in the Keytruda group were alive and their disease had not progressed, compared to only14% of patients treated with Yervoy.

 - Merck’s Pivotal KEYNOTE-006 Study in First-Line Treatment for Advanced Melanoma Met Co-Primary Endpoints and Will Be Stopped Early [press release].
 Merck website.
 Available at: .
 Accessed April 8, 2015.